jose99segura/jose99segura/README.md

 ### 🔭 I’m currently working on

 - Developing a marketplace of Airbnb apartments using AI tu optimize their SEO using React on the frontend and Node.js on the backend.
+- Developing an translator application using OpenAI, React on the frontend and Nest on the backend.
 - Searching for full stack developers jobs in Luxembourg.

 ### 🌱 I’m currently learning

-- Top 3 Javascript frameworks: React, Vue and Angular
+- Top 3 Javascript frameworks: React, Vue and Angular.
-- Implementing microservices using Docker containers.
+- Backend development: .NET, Java and NestJS
+- AI implementations
+- Blockchain

 ### 💬 Ask me about